 Then, take your total installation cost and divide it by your savings amount.
 The answer you derive will provide an indication of how long it will take for you to obtain a payback.
-As mentioned, this ranges between 6 to 8 years.
+This ranges between 6 to 8+ years.
 If you get a payback of 10 years or more, you may need to reconsider your investment or the gross installation cost and opt for a cheaper installation option.

-Here’s a snippet in which solar experts quote a payback period of 8+ years for most solar customers:
+Here's a quote in which solar experts give a payback period for solar customers:

 Keep Your Options Open

 The most well-known solar panel brand may not always be the best option financially.
 There are reputable solar installation companies that don't necessarily have the biggest brand name but still do the installation excellently.

 Start by doing tons of research on the diverse solar panel installation companies available out there and opt for one that suits your budget and requirements the most.
 You can save a good amount of money if you research well and choose your installer wisely.

 Just because you've decided to buy solar panels doesn't mean that you must be rash about it.
 This is an important decision.